Does health insurance cover the treatment of leg vein disease?

 No. Spider veins are considered strictly a cosmetic surface issue by insurance companies.
 They will therefore not cover spider vein treatments.

-We accept all major insurance plan, including Blue Cross Blue Shield, United, Cigna, Humana, Aetna, Seton Health Plans, Tricare, among others.
+We accept all major insurance plans, including Blue Cross Blue Shield, United, Cigna, Humana, Aetna, Ascension Seton Health Plans, Baylor Scott & White, and Tricare, among others.
 We also accept Medicare.
 We will work with your health insurance company to get your vein treatments covered whenever possible.